Class-backed XAML and InitializeComponent Internals

 2. AXSG runtime bootstrap on AppBuilder

-Do not treat the generated InitializeComponent method as a replacement for runtime bootstrap.
+Do not treat the generated InitializeComponent method or the IL weaving bridge as a replacement for runtime bootstrap.

 Behavior matrix